SDK and host for package authors

 What does Sunder provide to package authors?

-Sunder provides the cross-platform desktop shell, local runtime lifecycle, configuration, secrets, storage, logging, extension points, SDK contracts, CLI tooling, and Registry distribution path.
+Sunder provides the desktop host, package lifecycle, settings, secrets, storage, logging, extension points, SDK contracts, CLI tooling, validation, Registry distribution path, and cross-platform shell.

 Quickstart